Canardoux/flutter_sound/doc/migration_5.x.x.md

 - The ancient verb `setActive` is now replaced by `setAudioFocus`
 - `initialized()` and `release()` are rename `openAudioSession()` and `closeAudioSession()`)

+## withUI

+`withUI` is a new parameter in `openSession()` to specify if the App wants to be controlled from the lock-screen.
+This replace the module `TrackPlayer` which does not exists anymore.

 -----------------------------------------------------------------------------------------------------------------------------

 [Back to the README](../README.md#migration-guides)